- Amphibian Species of the World on social media

 Distribution

-Vicinity of the type locality near Huatusco de Chicuellar, Veracruz, Mexico, south to the Sierra de Juárez, Oaxaca, Mexico, 1400 to 2170 m elevation.
+Vicinity of the type locality near Huatusco de Chicuellar, Veracruz, and (see comment) the Sierra de Juárez, Oaxaca, Mexico, 1400 to 2170 m elevation.

 Geographic Occurrence